 Can Stress Cause PD?

 Sleep Apnea does not directly cause Parkinson’s.
-However, growing scientific evidence shows a meaningful connection between untreated obstructive sleep apnea (OSA) and an increased risk of developing Parkinson’s over time.
+However, growing scientific evidence shows a meaningful connection between untreated Obstructive Sleep Apnea (OSA) and an increased risk of developing Parkinson’s over time.

-Research summarized by The American Journal of Managed Care indicates that untreated OSA is associated with roughly a 30–60% higher risk of Parkinson’s compared with people without sleep apnea.
-These findings reflect a moderate but clinically important increase in risk, not a certainty.
+Research summarized by The American Journal of Managed Care indicates that untreated OSA is associated with roughly a 30–60% higher risk of Parkinson’s compared with people without Sleep Apnea.
+These findings reflect a moderate, but clinically important increase in risk, not a certainty.

-Scientists believe this relationship is driven by repeated drops in oxygen, disrupted sleep, inflammation, and ongoing stress on brain cells—conditions that may accelerate underlying neurodegenerative changes rather than directly cause the disease.
+Scientists believe this relationship is driven by repeated drops in oxygen, disrupted sleep, inflammation, and ongoing stress on brain cells - conditions that may accelerate underlying Neurodegenerative changes rather than directly cause the disease.

 The encouraging news is that OSA is a modifiable risk factor.
-Evidence suggests that people who receive effective treatment—most commonly CPAP therapy—show a reduced or no significant increase in Parkinson’s risk.
-This makes early recognition and treatment of sleep apnea an important opportunity for proactive brain health.
+Evidence suggests that people who receive effective treatment, most commonly CPAP therapy, show a reduced or no significant increase in Parkinson’s risk.
+This makes early recognition and treatment of Sleep Apnea an important opportunity for proactive brain health.

 Can Sleep Apnea Cause Parkinson's Disease?